wyzegob/Misc/Manual/en-US/soWatch.md

 ##About soWatch!

-- soWatch! eveal equivalent to the lesser function version of soWatch! mk2
+- soWatch! equivalent to the lesser function version of soWatch! mk2
 - soWatch! do not have either Player Auto Update function or Toolbar UI
 - If you want to use local players, you have to download or update them manually